 Chrism services are an annual diocesan event at which our family gathers, and renews our commitment to our Christian walk.
-At the Chrism services, the bishops invite us all to re-affirm our baptism vows, and for ordained clergy and the Bishop to re-affirm the vows made at their ordination.
+At the Chrism services, the bishops invite us all to re-affirm our baptism vows, and those of us who are ordained to re-affirm our vows made at ordination.
 It is also the time at which Bishop Justin blesses the oil to be used in the coming year for anointing the sick, and for baptisms and ordinations.

-Traditionally only a service for the Bishop and ordained clergy, the Chrism services have been expanded in recent years to include all lay members of the Diocese, and have been held in three locations across the Diocese throughout Holy Week in order that as many members of the family could be present.
+Traditionally only a service for the Bishop and ordained clergy, the Chrism services have been expanded in recent years to include all lay members of our movement, and have been held in three locations across the diocese throughout Holy Week in order that as many members of the church family could be present.
 Clergy are invited to robe in alb and red stole.

 This year’s Chrism services will be held at:

-- Wellington Cathedral of St Paul: 7pm on Wednesday the 28th of March
+- Wellington Cathedral of St Paul, 7pm on Monday the 15th of April.

 - St John’s Feilding, 7pm on Wednesday the 17th of April.